 Follow an 80/20 content mix rule

 Let’s face it – people don’t enjoy being sold to.
-How often do you unsubscribe to an email or unfollow a profile that only pushes products or services?
+How often do you unsubscribe to an email or unfollow a social profile that only pushes their products or services?
 The key to maintaining your followers is providing them with content they want to engage with.

-Many organizations follow an 80/20 rule of 80% of their content being educational and/or entertaining with only 20% being an “ask.”
+Many brands follow an 80/20 rule of 80% of their content being educational and/or entertaining with only 20% being an “ask.”
 Some organizations take that even further to, say a 90-10 policy.
-Focus on developing rapport with your followers so that when you do ask for a purchase or other call to action, they are listening.
+Focus on developing rapport with your followers so when you do ask for a purchase or other call to action, they are listening.

 Use hashtags